Open GI Cookies and Privacy Notice

 - Ensuring that we minimise access to your information to only the minimal staff and systems that need it in order to perform the service we are offering you.

-- Any information that we receive from you will be stored depending on the service, but in all cases, it will be within the EEA, and within highly secured data centres with multiple layers of technical and organisational controls.
+- Any information that we receive from you will be stored depending on the service, but in all cases, it will be within the UK in secure data centres with multiple layers of technical and organisational controls.

-- As part of our service to you, we employ the services of professional hackers to test our systems for vulnerabilities which allows us to better protect your information.
-Don’t worry though, these are friendly hackers with whom we have very strict contractual and non-disclosure agreements with.
+- As part of our service to you, we employ the services of professional ethical hackers to test our systems for vulnerabilities which allows us to better protect your information.
+Don’t worry though, these are friendly hackers with whom we have very strict contractual and non-disclosure agreements.

 Information we hold about you